 Additionally, the source discovers that 81% of Americans checked their email at random times of the day, while 19% of Americans checked their email several times daily.
 Most importantly, a whopping 51% admitted to going through their email to shop online.

 5. Emails relating to government have the highest open rate at 28.77%.

 This was determined by an analysis of campaigns with 1,000 subscribers or more, ranging from startups to Fortune 500 companies.
 The in-depth look also revealed that emails in the hobbies category have the highest click rates at 5.01%.

 6. Digital marketing advertising channels (including email) are expected to make up 46% of all ad spend by 2021.

 Versatility and historically proven ROI—what’s not to love?
 And with a multitude of ways to spice up email content and draw users in, email is definitely remaining a steadfast marketing channel that businesses can rely on.
 These days, the inclusion of interactive videos and funny GIFs are crucial components of an insightful marketing approach.

-7. By tracking subscriber data from client subscriber lists, Campaign Monitor found that the most-used email client is Gmail at a 22.8% share.
+7. By tracking subscriber data from client subscriber lists, Campaign Monitor found that the most-used email client is Apple iPhone at a 28% share.

 With these email marketing statistics, marketers can easily tailor the layout and design of their messages to the platforms used by the majority of subscribers.
 As an example, Campaign Monitor recommends using subject lines that are 70 characters in length for Gmail, while 41 characters for iPhone perform best.